Identity and Access Management Primer

 On this page

 This article provides an entry-level explanation of Identity and Access Management (IAM) concepts.
-Practical advice is provided on implementing IAM for small businesses, startups, or other organizations with a shoestring budget.
+Practical advice is provided on implementing IAM for any business, including organizations with a shoestring budget.

 Security Challenges

-Small companies often struggle to deliver a good security implementation that addresses the OWASP Top 10 API Security Risks.
-With limited resources, it's challenging to estimate costs and organize team members while addressing the following requirements:
+Companies often struggle to deliver a good security implementation that addresses the OWASP Top 10 API Security Risks.
+It is challenging to estimate costs and organize team members, especially if you have limited resources and need to address the following requirements:

 These are architectural requirements that need an architectural solution.
 Your security should only need designing once and should then be easy to grow.